Imagine you are a runner standing and waiting for a race to start.

 Can you see yourself setting these stones down.
 Can you let the heavy stone of fear just drop to the ground.
 How about you uncurl your fingers from the heavy stone of past regret and disappointment.
 Let it fall.

-And now, unburdened by a past you can’t change, and future that is a dream, step up lightly to the start line.
+And now, unburdened by a past you can’t change, and a future that is a dream, step up lightly to the start line.
 Pretend to hold feathers in your hands.
 These feathers are light, soft, and represent freedom, strength, and courage.
 To hold them you must be relaxed and calm.

 Step to the start line and feel free, happy to be right here in the moment, working with what you’ve got.